kleopatra999/toolbelt/Readme.md

 The certificate and private key for code signing are in the repo in:

-> dist/resources/exe/heroku-codesign-cert.{spc,pvk}
+> dist/resources/exe/heroku-codesign-cert*

 which is in the format mono signcode wants.

 The pvk file is encrypted.
 If you want the build to not prompt you for its passphrase, you'll need to decrypt it.
 See the `exe:pvk-nocrypt` task.

+Bewake the openssl version on the Mac doesn't work with `exe:pvk-nocrypt`.
+See comments on the source code for details and solution.

+If you wanna leave the key encrypted, you still have to link it before building; run the `exe:pvk` task for that.

-You'll have to ask the right person for the passphrase.
+You'll have to ask the right person for the passphrase to the key.

 You then need to initialize a custom wine build environment.
 The `exex:init-wine` task will do that for you.